ajw9735/nextflow_test/README.md

 **INSTRUCTIONS:**

 This is designed to work using the slurm executor on an HPC.
 It can also be run locally.
+You MUST import a relevant reference genome and name it "Homo_sapiens.GRCh38.dna_sm.primary_assembly.normalized.fa".

 1. Clone the repo and enter the directory: